KoolLSL/lslforge/README.md

 # LSLForge

-LSLForge is a plugin for the Eclipse platform.
+LSLForge is a plugin for the Eclipse IDE.
 The plugin allows editing, "compiling" (gathering code included in modules), executing, and unit testing your Second Life® Linden Scripting Language (LSL) code.

-Because it is an Eclipse plugin, when you use LSLForge you can take advantage of many of the useful features of Eclipse.
-Integrated support of a source code control system such as Git, CVS and Subversion comes for "free", and there are many other features &mdash; task list management, integration with bug tracking tools, etc. You will of course need to make sure you get the appropriate plugins to use these features.
+If offers all the features of Eclipse to your LSL scripts, especially useful for large projects made of multiple scripts: source code control system such as Git, CVS and Subversion, and there are many other features &mdash; task list management, integration with bug tracking tools, version compare, etc. You may need to install appropriate plugins to use certain features.

 ## Forks Purposes